 • Critique on whether the information provided by the author is presented coherently and logically.

-Once, you’ve included the following in your draft; you can go ahead and start writing your critical analysis of the research paper.
+Once, you’ve included the following in your draft; you can write your critical analysis of the research paper.

 Step 2: Introduce the Paper